top of page

 Ride through a series of tests for your vehicle: capability (skids), efficiency (aerodynamics), responsiveness (a series of hairpin turns) and power (the final run outside of the building).
 At the end of the ride, you can see how your "vehicle" scored on each test, as well as have fub playing in the activities area after you exit the ride.

 The current Test Track still pays homage to the old Epcot theme of mixing fun with learning and science (edutainment) while creating a ride that everyone can still enjoy.
-Of course, there are the usual warnings for those with back issues, because problem the ride will start and stop quickly and there's fast ride at the end.
+Of course, there are the usual warnings for those with back issues, because the ride will start and stop quickly and there's fast ride at the end.

 Part of the fun is to look for the hidden symbols in the ride.
 You have to be quick.
 Here are some of the references in the four tests: